Locating Container Faults Using a Core Dump

 - %e: program file name.
 You are advised to configure this parameter.

-- %p: (optional) process ID.
+- %p: (Optional) process ID

-- %t: (optional) time of the core dump.
+- %t: (Optional) time of the core dump

 You can also configure a pre-installation or post-installation script to automatically run this command when creating a node.

-Permanently Storing Core Dumps
+Permanently Storing a Core Dump

 kubectl create -f pod.yaml